polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 -   DNS domain name: **contoso.com**

--   Subscription: the name of the Azure subscription you are using for this lab
+-   Subscription: the name of the Azure subscription you are using for this lab.

--   Resource group: the name of a new resource group **s03-ad-RG**
+-   Resource group: the name of a new resource group **s03-ad-RG**.

--   Region: the name of the same Azure region which you used earlier in this exercise
+-   Region: the name of the same Azure region which you used earlier in this exercise.

 -   Virtual network: **s03-RG-vnet**